kzon94/torn-market-analyzer/README.md

 # Kzon's Torn Market Analyzer

-This project is a Streamlit web application that analyzes player inventory listings from the Torn online game.
+**Torn Market Analyzer** is a Python-based analytics tool with a Streamlit web interface designed to analyze the **Item Market** of the online game **Torn**.

-Users can paste their **Add Listing** text directly from Torn’s Item Market, and the app automatically parses item names, matches them against a local dictionary, retrieves market data from Torn’s public API, and computes detailed market analytics and price recommendations.
+The application allows users to paste raw text copied directly from Torn’s **Add Listing** page.
+From this input, the tool parses the inventory, matches items to Torn IDs, retrieves live market data via Torn’s public API, and computes **robust, market-aware price recommendations** tailored to different market structures.

+---

+## Core Workflow

+1. **Paste Add Listing text** from Torn’s Item Market
+2. **Parse & normalize inventory data**
+3. **Match items to Torn item IDs** using a local dictionary + fuzzy matching
+4. **Fetch live market listings** (up to 100 sell listings per item)
+5. **Clean and analyze the market book**
+6. **Compute three sale prices per item** based on market structure
+7. **Display results and diagnostics directly in the UI**

+No files are downloaded and no data is written externally.

 ---